DYE Stations: Background

-Since the stations were built at high elevations, surveys indicated that during normal propagation conditions they should essentially close the gaps across Davis Strait and Denmark Strait, the latter with the aid of a later radar station at Isafjordur at the Northwestern corner of Iceland.
-Construction was influenced by mixed experience with two earlier ice cap radar stations near Thule (Site 1 and Site 2).
+Since the stations were built at high elevations, surveys indicated that during normal propagation conditions they should essentially close the gaps across Davis Strait and Denmark Strait, the latter with the aid of a later radar station at Ísafjörður at the northwestern corner of Iceland.
+Construction was influenced by mixed experience with two earlier ice cap radar stations near Thule Air Base, now Pituffik Space Base, (Site 1 and Site 2).
 The new design used pillars which would delay subsidence of the station into the ice.
-In this sense the stations were similar to the Texas Towers that had been built for air defense radars in coastal waters off the United States, except that the “tripod” was anchored in the ice, and the legs were eight massive steel beams.
+In this sense the stations were similar to the Texas Towers that had been built for air defense radars in coastal waters off the United States, except that the "tripod" was anchored in the ice, and the legs were eight massive steel beams.
 Periodic re-alignment of the station could be accomplished by adjustment of the beam attachments.
-At the inland stations, the nearly horizontally pointing troposcatter parabolic antennae had to be enclosed as part of the superstructure.
+At the inland stations, the nearly horizontally pointing tropospheric scatter (troposcatter) parabolic antennae had to be enclosed as part of the superstructure.